Master's in Information Technology Online

 The online Master's in Information Technology core courses provide you with an opportunity to develop a foundation in strategic management, project management, network infrastructure management, enterprise system architecture, systems security management, and enterprise data management technology.

-For the seventh year in a row, CTU’s online Master of Science in Information Technology degree programs are ranked among the Best Online Master's in Computer Information Technology Programs by U.S. News & World Report.*
+For the eighth year in a row, CTU’s online Master of Science in Information Technology degree programs are ranked among the Best Online Master's in Computer Information Technology Programs by U.S. News & World Report.*

 Classes start soon.
 See how you be able to earn your Online Master's Information Technology in as little as 18 months.2